 We will see when is the best time to visit Italy depending on what type of holiday you want, we will suggest the best car rentals in case you want to embark on an Italy road trip, we will tell you what to pack and obviously what to visit to make your holiday smooth and unforgettable.

 This guide will empower you to plan a trip to Italy on your own.
 For each city, we will provide you with the best day tours if you wish to optimize the time of your 2 weeks Italy itinerary and have more in-depth information.
 At the end of this guide, you will also find a selection of the best tours to Italy in case you want a hassle-free holiday where expert organizers take care of the details and the logistics for you.

 Map Of Your 14 Days In Italy

-Where to go: your itinerary for two weeks in Italy
+Where to go: a cool itinerary for two weeks in Italy

 Milan – 2 Days